portillojj/data-sourcing-challenge/README.md

 ## Installation

 ## Usage
-This assigment highlights the usage of groupby and pivot table functions for analyzing sales information for athletic apparel sales in the United States.
+This assigment highlights the usage of APIs and Panda dataframes for collect data information from multiple websites.

 ## Support
 Some of the code on this assigment was done with the help of a bootcamp tutor.